-- When finished, click Save.
+- Click Save.

 When an incident triggers, we'll attempt to notify responders at the first level of the escalation policy.
-If the incident is not acknowledged within the escalation timeout period, then it will escalate to the on-call responders at the next escalation level, and so on down the line.
+If the incident is not acknowledged within the escalation timeout period, it will escalate to next escalation level, and so on down the line.

 - You can add up to 20 escalation rules to an escalation policy.

 - You have the option to repeat an escalation policy 9 times.
 Once an escalation policy reaches the amount of loops configured, the incident will stay assigned to the last user and will not continue to notify once it has cycled through all of the responder's contact methods.